harryjackson/cool/README.md

 Would it be possible to have garbage collection and the ability to free object explicitly.
 This might be a way to avoid expensive stop the world collections.
 This is one area that's really interesting.
-I think I may need to invest in the following book before embarking on some half assed attempt that's been put to bed as a bad idea by people smarter than me.
+I've just invested in the following book before embarking on some half assed attempt that's been put to bed as a bad idea by people smarter than me.

 [The Garbage Collection Handbook](http://amzn.com/1420082795)

-\subsection Casm Calling Conventions
+## Casm Calling Conventions

 This has caused me no end of consternation.
 A fixed convvention is easy to write but it's in part starting to limit the frontend.
 I like the idea of a fixed set because it's simple to implement and easy to explain to people.
+What I mean by fixed is I don't make any attempt to judge how many registers are being copied i always copy them regardess.
+I'm not sure yet what limits my linked list frames are going to impose on me but not being able to easily grow the frame might be a PITA.

-\section Class Loader
+## Class Loader
-The class loaded is where we load each file into the ...
+The class loaded is where we load each file into the Machine.
+When the class gets loaded it gets an ID etc. Execution starts at at the method in Casm with the following signature main:(IS)(I).
+I've not figured out how to call external objects yet.

-\section Scoping
+## Scoping

 I think wars have been fought over this.
-Here are some question that need answering
+Here are some question that need answering...

 1. Should each Object be completely private ie no mutable state exported unless it's in a function.
 Personally YES!.
 Objects expose interfaces not data.
-2. Should exporting be process/thread based ie you don't call a function you send it a message
+2. Should exporting be process/thread based ie you don't call a function you send it a message.
+YES.
 3. Import, should you be able to import the whole library or make it explicit what gets pulled in ie You must explicitly import anything you want ie you cannnot "import math" and get "cos/sin/tan" etc. You need to expilicitly import each